How do the

 If a foul is punished by a penalty kick, won't there be too many penalties and yellow or red cards?

 The rate for converting penalties during normal play is about 80%, which is even higher than during the penalty shootout.
-While ADG’s scoring rate is estimated at a only 20%.
+While ADG’s scoring rate is estimated at only 20%.

 So, if the defender commits a foul, it’s three to four times more likely the attacker will score.
 The defender has to treat the field of play as one big penalty area and be prudent when challenging the attacker for the ball.
 This will result in a very limited number of penalties and sanctionable offences.